gaviteros/brackets-open-in-browser/README.md

 [Brackets](https://github.com/adobe/brackets) is an open-source code editor built with the web for the web.

 #### Overview
-It can be used via the context menu, the File menu or the keyboard shortcut "Ctrl-Shift-O-P".
+It can be used via the context menu, the File menu or the keyboard shortcut "Ctrl-Shift-Q".

 ### Change History
+* 02/23/2015
+   * added languaje > "pt"
 * 02/16/2015:
    * added languaje > "fr"
    * added logo in plugin